AzureOrange404/DangerousWiki/pages/guides/games/new_games.md

 ---
 layout: home
-title: How To Add Games
+title: How To Games
-description: EMPTY FOR NOW
+description: Adding new Games to ES
 light_mode: false
 ---